Integrating Axe Developer Hub with CI/CD platforms

 last_run_violation_count number Count of accessibility errors

-project_name string The name of the project as shown in the project page
+project_name string The name of the project as shown on the Projects page in Axe Developer Hub

 Error Responses